Plan Summary Menu

 Since most of these early retirement benefits are only available to participants with recent coverage at retirement, see the Recent Coverage section for more information.

 In general, you have recent coverage at retirement if you work at least 1,500 covered hours during the 60-month period ending just before your pension effective date.
+If you have recent coverage when you complete 25 years of contributory service, it is yours for good.
+You have locked in your recent coverage protection.

 Click here to view a summary of these four types of early retirement benefits available to vested participants.
 It briefly describes the eligibility requirements, earliest retirement date and benefit amount for each type.